jbiz805/age/README.md

 Apache AGE Viewer is enhanced to proceed with large graph data and discover the insights through various graph algorithms.
 Apache AGE Viewer will become a graph data administration and development platform for Apache AGE to support multiple relational databases: <https://github.com/apache/age-viewer>.

-- This is a visualization tool.
+**This is a visualization tool.**
 After installing AGE Extension, you may use this tool to get access to the visualization features.

 ## Contribution

 You can improve ongoing efforts or initiate new ones by sending pull requests to [this repository](https://github.com/apache/age).
 Also, you can learn from the code review process, how to merge pull requests, and from code style compliance to documentation, by visiting the [Apache AGE official site - Developer Guidelines](https://age.apache.org/contribution/guide).
+Send all your comments and inquiries to the user mailing list, users@age.apache.org.